-Available online at: www.xournals.com

-Received 15th January 2018 | Revised 17th April 2018 | Accepted 15th May 2018
+Available online at: www.xournals.comReceived 6th September 2018 | Revised 8th October 2018 | Accepted 11th December 2018

-Turner's syndrome (TS) is referred to as the monosomy X, in which total or partial loss of one sex chromosome (45X) with the ratio of 1:2500 in live born infants with phenotypic females.
+Turner's syndrome (TS) is referred to as the monosomy X, in which a part of a sex chromosome or total chromosome is lost (45X) with the ratio of 1:2500 in live born infants with phenotypic females.
 Commonly known as Ulrich Turner Syndrome and it contain main clinical features that includes short stature, cardiac anomalies, lymphedema, primary ovarian, gonadal dysgenesis, swollen hands and feet, webbed neck and neurocognitive difficulties.
 Patients face various difficulties during increasing over the lifespan in given complexity of the condition.
-The main problem is because of the delay in diagnosis of Turner's syndrome, as only 15-30% patients are diagnosed during the first year of life.
+Turner's syndrome is not detectable in early phase generally which is the main cause of its acuteness.
 The diagnosis and care of turner syndrome was published on individuals in 1994.
 By the knowledge of complex etiology and detailing more about its clinical variability and difficulties conclusively allow us to develop the therapeutic and management approach of such patients.
 In this review paper, study about the diagnostics changes of the turner syndrome in individual.